NLP super charges personal development!

 If you said ‘Yes’ to any of the above, and you are ready to take action and do something different then NLP is for you!
 Personal development is all about improving yourself to be the best version of you, so you can lead a fulfilled life and realise your dreams!
 NLP has helped many thousands of personal development enthusiasts over the years move forward – people like Tony Robbins started in the world of NLP!

-How widely are the mindsets and processes of NLP used within Personal Development?
+How widely is NLP used within Personal Development arenas?

+You can consider NLP Coaching (1-2-1 development) or NLP courses (where you learn and develop in a group environment with like minded people).
+You’d be surprised how many people come on NLP Practitioner courses purely for personal development – it’s like a 7 day personal development seminar where you get to work on you, uninterrupted!
 At the start of every NLP Practitioner course that we run we says to our students ‘treat the next 7 days as 7 days to work on yourself.
-7 days to fix what is holding you back and if you do this, you will learn NLP really well’.
-This is because I am a firm believer that you should apply what you learn to yourself first and only then are you really able to share with others the huge benefits that NLP can provide in terms of personal development.
-As you start to learn NLP you start to embed the NLP mindset, the attitude of curiosity – and then you can take responsibility for change in yourself and in turn you can make changes that deliver the type of results you desire.
-Along the way you learn a whole bunch of hugely effective and easy ways to make changes (that last) for you and those that you decide to work with as a practitioner.
+7 days to fix what is holding you back and if you do this, you will learn NLP really well’ and if you then want to go on to help others you’ll have the skills to do this should you wish.
+I am a firm believer that you should apply what you learn to yourself first and only then are you really able to share with others the huge benefits that NLP can provide in terms of personal development.

 The question is – do you want personal development badly enough to invest in yourself?
 One thing is is for sure, if you don’t do anything about your personal development then you won’t develop yourself and not much will change in your life.
 The choice is yours.

 It was a wave of sadness that hit the world on the 12th November 2018, when it was announced that the legendary Marvel comic book writer Stan Lee had passed away.
 His superhero work at Marvel has touched adults and children alike.
 Through decades his stories have...